Opening of the Olympic Village

 The Prohibited List

-For the 2016 Olympic Games, the IOC will recognize the most current version of the World Anti-Doping Agency (WADA) 2016 Prohibited List which contains the substances and methods prohibited for the Games.
+For the 2016 Olympic & Paralympic Games, the IOC and the IPC will recognize the most current version of the World Anti-Doping Agency (WADA) 2016 Prohibited List which contains the substances and methods prohibited for the Games.

 Therapeutic Use Exemptions